-Developments in ocean modelling have clearly advanced to address the challenges associated with the increased resolution and its application to coastal areas, also responding to the high demand of providing 4D estimates of multiple oceanic variables at fine-scales (Mourre et al., 2018; Fox-Kemper et al., 2019).
-Coastal modeling faces numerous challenges and issues such as downscaling and representation of open boundary conditions or land-sea/air-sea interactions (Kourafalou et al.et al. 2015a).
-Synergies between models and ocean observations are needed to face these challenges and improve ocean processes representation (Kourafalou et al.2015b; De Mey-Frémaux et al., 2019; Davidson et al., 2019).
-Additionally, it is worth mentioning the current lack of real-time and historical availability of observations on the coastal areas, which limits the operational capability and reduces the potential of skill assessment operational services aiming to provide synthetic metrics addressing specific user's needs (Révelard et al., 2021).
+Fox-Kemper et al., 2019).
+Coastal modeling faces numerous challenges and issues such as downscaling and representation of open boundary conditions or land-sea and air-sea interactions (Kourafalou et al.et al., 2015a).
+Synergies between models and ocean observations are needed to face these challenges and improve representation of ocean processes (Kourafalou et al., 2015b; De Mey-Frémaux et al., 2019; Davidson et al., 2019).
+Additionally, it is worth mentioning the current lack of real-time and historical availability of observations in coastal areas, which limits the operational capability and reduces the potential of skill assessment operational services aiming to provide synthetic metrics addressing specific user needs (Révelard et al., 2021).

 Within this context, HFR systems play a first-order role thanks to their unique ability to provide fine-resolution maps of the surface currents over broad coastal areas.
-This ability of the HFR system makes them particularly appropriate for the validation of numerical models in coastal areas, where other observations are scarce and/or their resolutions (i.e. in space or in time) are not high enough to capture the fine scale.
-Many HFR systems have therefore been used with this purpose in several regions of the Mediterranean Sea including the Northern Current area off Toulon (Berta et al., 2014a), the Ebro Delta area (Lorente et al., 2016; Ruiz et al., 2020; Aguiar et al., 2020; Lorente et al., 2021a; Sotillo et al., 2021), the Northern Adriatic (Vilibić et al., 2016), the Gulf of Naples (Uttieri et al., 2011), the Ibiza Channel (Mourre et al., 2018; Aguiar et al. 2020; Révelard et al., 2021; Sotillo et al., 2021) and the Strait of Gibraltar (Lorente et al., 2019a; Aguiar et al., 2020).
+This ability of HFR systems makes them particularly appropriate for the validation of numerical models in coastal areas, where other observations are scarce and/or their resolutions (i.e., in space or in time) are not high enough to capture the fine scale.
+Many HFR systems have therefore been used for this purpose in several regions of the Mediterranean Sea including the Northern Current area off Toulon (Berta et al., 2014a), the Ebro Delta area (Lorente et al., 2016, 2021; Ruiz et al., 2020; Aguiar et al., 2020; Sotillo et al., 2021), the northern Adriatic (Vilibić et al., 2016), the Gulf of Naples (Uttieri et al., 2011), the Ibiza Channel (Mourre et al., 2018; Aguiar et al., 2020; Révelard et al., 2021; Sotillo et al., 2021) and the Strait of Gibraltar (Lorente et al., 2019a; Aguiar et al., 2020).